earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial05-epsg-crs.md

 * Well-known Text (**WKT**)
 formats.

-Often we have `CRS` information in one format and we need to translate and use it in a tool like `R`.
+Often you have `CRS` information in one format and you need to translate and use it in a tool like `R`.

 One of the most powerful websites to look up `CRS` strings is <a href="http://spatialreference.org/" target="_blank">Spatialreference.org</a>.
 You can use the search on the site to find an `EPSG` code.
 Once you find the page